Skip to main content

 Calling close() releases the memory and other operating system resources associated with the opened file.
 If your program were to open many files without closing them, you could exhaust the resources available to your program and cause errors.
 The problem is even worse if you were writing to a file instead of reading from it, because the operating system might buffer the output in memory until the file is closed.
 If your program were to crash instead of exiting normally, that buffered data could be lost instead of being written to storage.

-The example above actually includes the call to close(), but it ignores the possibility that read() could raise an error, which would result in the program not executing the close().
-To handle this scenario you could rewrite the code to use try like this:
+The example above includes the call to close(), but it ignores the possibility that read() could raise an error, which would prevent the close() from executing.
+To handle this scenario, you could rewrite the code to use try like this:

 # Obtain a file handle to read from storage